 - Coarse salt and ground pepper

-Put the egg yolks in the food processor, add mustard and lemon juice and pulse until it's all combined.
-Keep the motor running and add oil, then season with salt and pepper.
+Put the egg yolks in the food processor, add mustard and lemon juice and pulse until it’s all combined.
+Keep the motor running and add oil, then season your homemade mayonnaise with salt and pepper.

 Nothing in this world is better than biting into a juicy dill pickle.
 Try and convince me otherwise.
-My favorite store-bought brands are Claussen and Boar's Head, because I love the garlic and cold, fresh crunch.
-I recently stumbled upon this copycat Claussen recipe that blows my mind:
+My favorite store-bought brands are Claussen and Boar’s Head, because I love the garlic and cold, fresh crunch.
+I recently stumbled upon this Claussen pickle copycat recipe that blows my mind:

 - 1 cucumber

 All you have to do here is cut up the cucumbers to your liking (this recipe recommends quartered spears), boil the liquids and seasonings to dissolve the salt, then let the mixture cool.
 When it’s cool, pour the liquid over the cucumber slices and seal in a glass jar.
 Let it sit on the counter for three days, and occasionally shake or stir to keep the seasonings evenly distributed.
 After three days they should be done, and you can refrigerate your Claussen dill pickles for up to a year if you (like me) like your pickles cold.

 Try Rebecca’s chicken stock recipe.
 She made a week’s worth of meals with one rotisserie chicken.
 When all the chicken was gone, she made enough slow-cooker chicken stock to last her until next year.
 Here’s the recipe she used: